Remiworks/EventBusFramework/README.md

 The core library contains multiple classes to communicate with an eventbus implementation of choice.

 ## Adding Remiworks to your project
 Before Remiworks can be used, it needs to be added to your project.
 This is done via a dependency injection mechanism.
-This can be be both a simple console project or an more sophisticated MVC projects (which also is a console application).
+This can be both a simple console project or a more sophisticated MVC project (which also is a console application).

 ### Project types
 #### Console project